Top Q&As from health benefits webinar

 The board has committed to posting the top enquiries it received from its health benefits webinars held on November 2 and 12.
 Below are the questions and responses, which have been edited for clarity and brevity.

 The board encourages you to learn more.
-You may wish to start by reviewing the information and details about the engagement and proposed changes and then take the survey.
+You may wish to start by reviewing the information and details about the engagement and proposed changes.

 Scope of proposed changes: What would change?
 What stays the same?